“A satisfied customer is the best business strategy of all.”

 Why Customer Service Matters

 According to the Microsoft State of Global Service Report, 61% of consumers now view customer service as “very important”.
-And by 2020, customer service is predicted to take over price and product as the main brand differentiator.
+And in 2021, customer service is predicted to take over price and product as the main brand differentiator.

 An excellent customer experience will help build trust and encourage repeat purchases.
 However, a negative customer experience can result in a loss of sales, damaged reputation and negative online reviews.